Physics Courses

 Course Detail:

-This class will provide an overview of nuclear fission, fusion, reactions, radioactive decay, and nuclear interactions with an emphasis on nuclear energy.
+This one-term course provides students with an overview of nuclear fission, fusion, reactions, radioactive decay, and nuclear interactions, with an emphasis on nuclear energy.
 Starting with the basic physics of the nuclear process, this class includes discussions on nuclear reactor control, thermal hydraulics, fuel production, and spent fuel management for various types of reactors.
-Reactor characteristics and power production operations are discussed in terms of macroscopic cross-sections and the six-factor formula.
-Prerequisite: None.
+Reactor characteristics and power production operations are also discussed in terms of macroscopic cross-sections and the six-factor formula.
+Prerequisites: none.

 |